 Q: Can I bring my pet with me to live on campus?

 A: Although Omega is filled with many animal lovers, we do not permit pets to live on campus.

 Q: Is Omega an ashram, religious institution, or spiritual center?

 A: Omega represents a variety of holistic disciplines and is not oriented toward one spiritual tradition.
 Omega welcomes and honors all spiritual paths.
 While some individuals are devoted to a personal spiritual practice, others are not.
-We ask everyone to be welcoming, accepting, and tolerant of diversity in all its forms.
+We ask everyone to be welcoming, accepting, and inclusive of diversity in all respects.